How Humidity and Temperature Affect Gaming Chair Material Life

 2. Strategic Placement

-Avoid placing your chair in the "thermal kill zones":
+Avoid placing your chair in "thermal kill zones":

 • Direct Sunlight: UV radiation combined with heat drives plasticizer loss.
 Use UV-blocking window films or blinds.